Portugal Taxes for Expats: How to File US Taxes Abroad

 Living as an Expat in Portugal

 With warm, temperate weather from spring to fall and a prime position along the Atlantic Ocean, it’s no wonder many US expats find themselves settling down in Portugal.
-Known for its inventive seafood dishes and stunning 16th to 19th-century architecture, Portugal is home to over 10 million people and has become a more popular destination for Americans and global travelers alike.
-And Portugal’s taxes for US expats are important to understand when living in this vibrant country.
+Known for its inventive seafood dishes and stunning architecture, Portugal is home to over 10 million people and has become a popular destination for Americans and global travelers alike.

 Portugal at a Glance